forum Angsty Roleplay Because I Want Another One - OXO - (Romance)

 @MarDeColores this is not it kids

-Gold accepted Kayin's outstretched hand, clambering onto the dragon's back in an uncharacteristically clumsy way.
+Gold accepted Kayin's outstretched hand, clambering onto the wizard lizard's back in an uncharacteristically clumsy way.
 His entire body still hurt, though, so he had a good reason.
 That didn't mean he had to like it.
 "Should I hold onto something?"
 He asked, this being his first time he'd done this sort of thing.
 He'd been riding on a horse before, but never a thing that flew in the air.

 @cryptic-glitch